microbiomedata/issues/decisions/adr-template-short.md

 deciders: → list everyone involved in the decision
 consulted: → list everyone whose opinions are sought (typically, subject matter experts); and with whom there is two-way communication
 informed: → list everyone who is kept up-to-date on progress; and with whom there is one-way communication
----d: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
 ---
 # {short title of solved problem and solution}